Hukkinen/django-webtopay/README.rst

    (it should be relatively hard to guess)
 4. Create a form for submission::

+    if request.GET.get('data'):
+        # if redirected back from paysera with 'data' param we should not use WebToPaymentForm
+        return render(request, 'reservations/pay_result.html', {
+        })

     form = WebToPaymentForm(
         dict(projectid = 123123,
             orderid = '3c3662bcb661d6de679c636744c66b62',